 - Governor: Establishes overall policies and spending priorities for MassDOT, including recommending the amount of funds that should be transferred to MassDOT within the annual operating budget.
 The Governor also determines the amount and timing of any authorized borrowing to fund capital investments.
-At the request of the Governor, the State Treasurer issues bonds to borrow funds for authorized and budgeted capital projects at MassDOT. - Legislature: Appropriates funds through the annual budget consistent with state law and the Commonwealth Constitution for transportation programs and projects.
-The Legislature also authorizes bond bills, which are statutory authorizations to borrow money, to fund the capital budget. - Massachusetts Department of Transportation: The Secretary of Transportation develops an annual operating and five year capital budget for the department.
-MassDOT forecasts, plans and monitors financing for capital improvement projects on the state highway system and publically accessible airports, coordinates with the MBTA and RTAs on bus and rail funding, and works with the Metropolitan Planning Organizations ("MPOs") to finance local road projects. - MassDOT Board of Directors: The seven member Board, appointed by the Governor, reviews and adopts the annual operating and capital budgets for the department and MBTA.
-The Board further recommends policy and funding priorities to the Secretary, the Governor and Legislature. - Metropolitan Planning Organizations & Regional Transit Authorities: MPOs and RTAs are responsible for planning, coordinating and, in the case of RTAs, operating regional transportation systems.
+At the request of the Governor, the Treasurer issues bonds to borrow funds for authorized and budgeted capital projects at MassDOT. - Legislature: Appropriates funds through the annual budget consistent with state law and the Massachusetts Constitution for transportation programs and projects.
+The Legislature also authorizes bond bills, or statutory authorizations to borrow money, to fund the capital budget. - MassDOT: The Secretary of Transportation develops an annual operating and five-year capital budget for the department.
+MassDOT forecasts, plans and monitors financing for capital improvement projects on the state highway system and publically accessible airports, coordinates with the MBTA and RTAs on bus and rail funding, and works with the Metropolitan Planning Organizations ("MPO") to finance local road projects. - MassDOT Board of Directors: The 11-member MassDOT board, appointed by the Governor, reviews and adopts the annual operating and capital budgets for the department and MBTA.
+The Board further recommends policy and funding priorities to the Secretary, the Governor and Legislature. - MBTA Fiscal and Management Control Board: The five-member board establishes separate operating and capital budgets, including one and five-year operating budgets and five-year and 20-year capital plans. - Metropolitan Planning Organizations & Regional Transit Authorities: MPOs and RTAs are responsible for planning, coordinating and, in the case of RTAs, operating regional transportation systems.
 In the Commonwealth, the thirteen MPOs develop transit and roadway reinvestment plans which identify projects for funding in the STIP.